Courtesy photo Webshots

 “She was the life of the party…never see her grumpy…always willing to help everybody,” her husband said.

-Phone calls made before the murder were all traced to a pay phone near a local convenience store.
+Jauron said the same man told him he worked at an area packing plant, and that phone calls made before the murder were traced to a pay phone near a local convenience store.

 “Somebody around here knows,” he told KTIV’s Lanzourakis in the 2005 interview.
 “He would have had to have been the most horrible bloody mess you ever seen in your life.
 All I can do is hope they get him.”